To access the Airtable Universe publishing page, click the yellow "Publish and manage" button on the bottom left side of the sidebar:

 After clicking on a base's icon from the publish page, you'll be brought to a publishing interface.

 The first thing you need to do before publishing your base is to upload a cover image.
 Picking a good cover image is critical for getting viewers' attention, so choose wisely!
 We also request that you only use images for which you have usage rights.
 Note that images must be in PNG, JPG, or GIF format, under 5 MB, and at least 500px by 300px.

 The title of your base is the name by which your published base will be identified in Universe.
 It can be the same as the title of your original base, but it does not necessarily need to be the same.
 Please be aware, however, that when a user copies your base from Universe, the base that they get will have the same title as the original base, not the title you gave it for Universe.

-The description box is extremely important for ensuring that the people viewing your base understand what it's about.
+The guide box is extremely important for ensuring that the people viewing your base understand what it's about.
 You can use the WYSIWYG buttons to format your text.
-If you want to include links in your description, you can do so by pasting in the links (they’ll automatically linkify when the base is published), or by formatting your link with square brackets and parentheses like so:
+If you want to include links in your base's guide, you can do so by pasting in the links (they’ll automatically linkify when the base is published), or by formatting your link with square brackets and parentheses like so:

 [text that will be linked](http://example.com)

 Lastly, you'll need to pick at least one category from the categories listed in order to publish your base.
 You can pick up to a maximum of three.